-During the crisis, the Eurosystem has taken a number of non-standard measures complementing its regular operating framework.
+Eurosystem has taken a number of non-standard measures complementing its regular operating framework.

-Before the crisis, the Eurosystem used to provide a pre-set amount of credit to banks through open market operations conducted through tender procedures, in which banks put up adequate collateral to guarantee the loans.
+Before the financial turmoil, the Eurosystem used to provide a pre-set amount of credit to banks through open market operations conducted through tender procedures, in which banks put up adequate collateral to guarantee the loans.
 Banks would also lend to and borrow from each other in the interbank market to meet their liquidity needs.

 The turmoil in international money and capital markets triggered by the financial crisis affected banks in the euro area as well, which faced a lack of liquidity already from early August 2007.
 There were also dysfunctions in money markets.
 Thus, the Eurosystem decided to introduce several non-standard monetary policy measures, as described below, which have responded to the challenges posed by the different phases of the crisis.